Balawaristan National Front (Naji)

 The Balawaristan National Front (بلاورستان نيشنل فرنٹ abbr.
 BNF), more commonly known as the BNF, is a Pakistani political party of Gilgit-Baltistan.
 It was founded by Nawaz Khan Naji in 1989.
-The party calls for Gilgit-Baltistan to be given autonomy while still remaining a part of the federation of Pakistan, and to be declared the fifth province of Pakistan.
+The party calls for Gilgit-Baltistan to be given autonomy while still remaining a part of the Pakistani federation, and to be declared the fifth province of Pakistan.

 The party is led by Nawaz Khan Naji and has been represented in the Gilgit-Baltistan Legislative Assembly by a single member, the aforementioned Nawaz Khan Naji, since 2011.

 The party has high amounts of support in Ghizer District, where the founder of BNF Naji is from, and from smaller isolated pockets throughout the rest of Gilgit-Baltistan.

 Ideology

 Gilgit-Baltistan autonomy

 The main struggle of BNF is the autonomy for Gilgit-Baltistan.
 It calls for autonomy for Gilgit-Baltistan while being a part of Pakistan.
 It believes that Gilgit-Baltistan is a disputed territory.
 The BNF believes that Gilgit-Baltistan is a distinct entity and is separate from the rest of the Kashmir region.
 It also believes that the rulings of the Supreme Court of Pakistan should not be effective in Gilgit-Baltistan on account of it being disputed.
 The main aim of the BNF is to make Gilgit-Baltistan a self-governing, autonomous, constitutionally-recognized region within Pakistan, similar to Azad Kashmir, until the Kashmir Plebiscite.